asward/MagicMirrorDocker/README.md

 ## Modules

-Add modules in folders to this location.
+Add modules to a `modules` folder in the root of this project.
 Modules will be avaiable as 'custommodules/{module name}' from the config file.
 Default modules will remain available

 ## Run Docker